mayesi/sethunter/README.md

 # sethunter
 Spy Hunter - like DirectX based game

-This is a project for the Graphics Animation and Sound course.
+This is a project for the Graphics Animation and Sound course at Conestoga College.

 You play the part of the hero, taking out enemy cars while driving at 'high speeds'.